ray-project/ray/doc/source/tune/user-guide.rst

     | MyTrainable_a826b7bc | RUNNING  | 10.234.98.164:31112 | 0.729127  | 0.0748 | 0.1797 |        7.05715 |    14 |
     +----------------------+----------+---------------------+-----------+--------+--------+----------------+-------+

-You can use a :ref:`Reporter <tune-reporter-doc>` object to customize the console output.

 Uploading Results